top of page

 More Than Bourbon

-On any given day, I might pop into The Cozy Cottage Boutique and let Jeane help me find my next favorite outfit, or swing by JT's Consignment and browse through the racks for a good find.
-Then I’ll wander over to The Lamplighter General Store and end up staying longer than I meant to.
-And somehow, I never leave without a delicious chocolate from Barrel Pick Confections or a homemade cookie from Flour & Oak Bakery in hand.
+On any given day, I might pop into The Cozy Cottage Boutique and let Jeane help me find my next favorite outfit.
+Or I might swing by JT's Consignment and browse through the racks for a good find.
+Then, I’ll wander over to The Lamplighter General Store and end up staying longer than I meant to.
+Somehow, I never leave without a delicious chocolate from Barrel Pick Confections or a homemade cookie from Flour & Oak Bakery in hand!

 Guided tours are a great way to explore Bardstown